Los Angeles Restraining Order Attorney

 Whether you require a restraining order or you feel a restraining order has been unfairly issued against you, contacting an experienced Los Angeles restraining order attorney can greatly influence the final outcome.
 As a former prosecutor for 13 years, Mr. Rodriguez handled hundreds of protective orders and knows how to protect you.
 Call The Rodriguez Law Group for a free consultation.

-- 1 Different Types of Restraining Orders
+- 1 Different Types of Restraining Orders in Los Angeles

 - 2 Three Levels of Restraining Order

-- 3 How a Restraining Order is Served
+- 3 How a Restraining Order is Served in LA

 - 4 What Does it Mean to Violate a Restraining Order?